phamcnm/phamcnm.github.io/_publications/exercise-1.md

 ### A screen capture of your Duckiebot saying “Hello from MY_ROBOT”
 <img src="../images/exercise_1/camera_extrinsic.png" style="width: 80%; display: block; margin: auto;">
 To achieve this functionality, we needed to deploy this software onto the Duckiebot.
 This requires us to package the Python script into a Docker image.
 We had the Duckiebot running, then built the image directly on the robot (instead of the desktop), and then issued a command to run it.
-Details are <a href="https://github.com/acl-24/experimental-mobile-robotics/tree/main/exercise_1" target="_blank">here</a>.
+Details are <a href="https://github.com/phamcnm/ros-phamm/tree/main/exercise-1" target="_blank">in this repo</a>.

 ### Write up
 In this exercise, we set up the Duckiebot hardware, calibrated its wheels and camera, set up a Duckie dashboard profile and performed hands-on experiments in straight driving and lane following.
 This exercise built our foundational understanding of how a robot works, covering topics in the engine, the inputs/outputs, the parameter tuning, the networking capacity, and the ability to run a containerized application of the robot.